waperdomob/waperdomob/README.md

 </div>

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Software Engineering
-- 💞️ I’m looking to collaborate on ...
+- 📫 My profile on linkedin is https://www.linkedin.com/in/wilmer-a-perdomob1993/

-- 📫 How to reach me ...
+- I always want to learn something more, so I decided to start learning Node.js and express.js

 <!---
 waperdomob/waperdomob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.